AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/Spring Boot Course/U02-Spring Core.md

 **Additional Spring Bean scopes :**
 - singleton : Create a single instance of the bean, default scope
-- prototype : Creates a new bean instance for ech container request
+- prototype : Creates a new bean instance for each container request
 - request : Scoped to HTTP web request (only used for web apps)
 - session : scoped to HTTP web session (only used for web apps)
 - application : scoped to a web app servletContext (only used for web apps)